in 4 days

 Guided Tour: History of the Görlitz Synagogue

-Every Thursday at 3 p.m., the Görlitz Synagogue offers a guided tour covering the building's history - from the Kristallnacht pogrom to the revival of Jewish life in the city.
+A weekly guided tour of the Görlitz Synagogue traces the building's history from the early 20th century, its survival of Kristallnacht, and the revival of Jewish life in the city.

 Görlitz, Germany